 This article examines the evolution of Delaware appraisal litigation and concludes that recent precedents have created a satisfactory framework in which the remedy is most effective in the case of transactions where there is the greatest reason to question the efficacy of the market for corporate control, and vice versa.
 We suggest that, in effect, the developing framework invites the courts to accept the deal price as the proper measure of fair value, not because of any presumption that would operate in the absence of proof, but where the proponent of the transaction affirmatively demonstrates that the transaction would survive judicial review under the enhanced scrutiny standard applicable to fiduciary duty-based challenges to sales of corporate control.
 We also suggest, however, that the courts and expert witnesses should and are likely to refine the manner in which elements of value (synergies) should, as a matter of well established law, be deducted from the deal price to arrive at an appropriate estimate of fair value.

-Hamermesh, Lawrence A. and Wachter, Michael L., "Finding the Right Balance in Appraisal Litigation: Deal Price, Deal Process, and Synergies" (2017).
-Faculty Scholarship.
+Hamermesh, Lawrence A. and Wachter, Michael L., "Finding the Right Balance in Appraisal Litigation: Deal Price, Deal Process, and Synergies" (2018).
+All Faculty Scholarship.
 1954.